CalPlug/ADE9078-3PhaseWattmeter/Firmware/ArduinoFirmware/DEVREADME.txt

 Let's jump to LastReads.h for a bit

-This file just holds a bunc hof structs.
+This file just holds a bunch of structs.
 It's all the data we're ever going to read.
 The read functions are all in ADE9078.cpp, and it stores data in these structs.
 It's called LastReads because when you read again, previous data is overwritten.
 The demo files access this struct to print out.